jdickey/docker-ruby/README.md

 # Changelog

+## 0.15.0 (29 December 2018)

+Yes, that was fast.
+There now *are* Ruby 2.6.0 official upstream images (should have waited a day); as promised in the 0.14.2 release notes, here we are.

+Besides Ruby 2.6.0, this version introduces several changes to the built images; see [IMPORTANT NOTES](#important-notes), above.

 ## 0.14.2 (28 December 2018)

-To (probably) close out the old year, we've updated Gems again (including `bundler` and RubyGems itself).
+We've updated Gems again (including `bundler` and RubyGems itself).
 There isn't yet an official Ruby 2.6.0 upstream image yet; that will be the base for 0.15.0 as soon as it's available.

 ## 0.14.1 (20 December 2018)